 Have you noticed, large urban areas are almost always located on a river...
 Babel was built on the Euphrates River...

 Cairo on the Nile...
 London on the Thames...
-Rome on the Tiber... you find cities up and down the mighty Mississippi...
-Atlanta is on the Hooch.
+Rome on the Tiber...
+Atlanta on the Hooch.

 But Jerusalem has no river!
 In ancient times its chief water supply was a spring.

-The Gihon spring feeds the pool of Siloam.
-If you go with us to Israel you can walk up Hezekiah's tunnel, and you're actually wading through the Gihon Spring.
+The Gihon Spring feeds the pool of Siloam.
+When we go to Jerusalem and walk up Hezekiah's Tunnel its water-flow is the Gihon Spring.